wonsunahn/CS1632_Reddit_Cats/README.md

    driver.manage().window().setSize(new Dimension(1200, 800));
    ```

-1. Yet another common problem is that some websites have pesky pop up
+1. Yet another common problem is that some websites have pesky pop-up
    windows that prevents the Selenium Web Driver from interacting with the
 website, resulting in test failure.
 For example, the reddit.com has a pop
 up window asking whether you want to "Show notifications" for the website